 The ways to apply AI in software testing

-AI in QA isn’t about replacing people, it’s about cutting the grunt work, stabilizing fragile test suites, and spotting risks before they hit production.
+AI in QA automation isn’t about replacing people, it’s about cutting the grunt work, stabilizing fragile test suites, and spotting risks before they hit production.
 Here’s how teams actually use it in practice.

 Test case generation